 Phase Segment Analysis:

-Based on phase, the market share of the GISM (single-phase) segment would be exactly equal to the market share of the GISS (heavy consumers) segment by 2030, which is US$ 10,702.3 Mn.
-However, the GIST (three-phase) segment dominates the market in 2021 as it allows for higher transmission at lower amperage.
+Based on phase, the market share of the GISM (single-phase) segment would be exactly equal to the smart meters market share of the GISS (heavy consumers) segment by 2031, which is US$ 10,702.3 Mn.
+However, the GIST (three-phase) segment dominates the market in 2022 as it allows for higher transmission at lower amperage.
 This makes it possible to use higher gauge (thinner) copper wire, significantly reducing both material and labor costs.
 Further, a three-phase circuit provides high power density than a one-phase circuit at the same amperage, keeping wiring size and costs lower.
 In addition, three-phase power makes it easier to balance loads, minimizing harmonic currents and the need for large neutral wires, thereby driving end uses to adopt smart meters.

 End-User Segment Analysis

 In terms of end-users, the residential segment holds more than 65% of the market share in 2022 and is further expected to continue its dominance in the Asia Pacific smart meters market during the forecast period.
 Smart meters most commonly collect electric, water, and gas usage data of households.
 The new meters have the Time of Day (ToD) tariff feature which allows consumers to reschedule electricity usage to the off-peak hours and thereby reduce the bill amount significantly.
 The residential segment dominates in all the regions analyzed.